 1 MP Spell (Su)

 At 18th level, three times per day, as a free action, an illusionist can reduce the cost of his next spell to 1 MP.
-The use of this ability cannot be used with metamagic feats.
+This MP reduction is applied after any metamagic cost increases.
+Additional metamagic cannot be applied after this cost reduction.

 Master of the Veil (Sp)